 When you don’t need an accountant, use tax preparation software

 More or less, you have an idea of which forms and which credits you are qualified for.
 Even if you don’t know what your eligibility, various tax software have tools to help you maximize your returns.
-Also, s
+Also, some software such as LocusTax even let you start your returns for FREE.

 Be mindful that more complicated tax returns mean paid packages.
 Free and paid tax software offers the same reliability.
 However, it requires a little bit more effort on your end since you’ll be handling your taxes yourself.